 Biotransformation of cyanogens (A) acetonitrile and (B) amygdalin to cyanide.

 Cassava (Manihot esculenta) root is a major source of food for millions of people in the tropics.
 It is a hardy plant that can remain in the ground for up to 2 years and needs relatively little water to survive.
 Because the shelf life of a cassava root is short once it is removed from the stem, cassava root must be processed and sent to market as soon as it is harvested.
 However, proper processing must occur to assure the food’s safety.
 Processed cassava is called Gari.
 Linamarin (2-hydroxyixo-buty-nitrite-β-d-glycoside) is the major cyanogenic glycoside in cassava roots.
 It is hydrolyzed to hydrogen cyanide and acetone in two steps during the processing of cassava roots.124 Soaking peeled cassava in water for a single day releases approximately 45% of the cyanogens, whereas soaking for 5 days causes 90% loss.
-If ...
+If processing ...